-Interactive kiosks provide a low barrier-to-entry and high ROI way to engage customers in key areas of your business.
+Interactive kiosks provide safe, convenient, and high ROI way to engage customers in key areas of your brick-and-mortar location.
 Now ubiquitous across retail, grocery, and hospitality, self-service kiosks are used for things like payments, check-in, product discovery and more.
 While shoppers love having self-service options, businesses also need to ensure that their kiosks are visible, easy to use, and effective at helping the customer complete their task.
+Even in a post-pandemic world, touchless workflows and ensuring safe distances will continue to be important.
 We’ve put together this kiosk best practices guide based on thousands of successful installations with Aila customers.

 Placement and visibility

 Kiosk visibility is a vital but often overlooked step in many solution deployments.
 Businesses that are laser-focused on getting the software experience right may neglect physical and environmental factors.

 1. Place kiosks at safe distances in high-traffic areas